cleverboy01/Telegram-Based-Shopping/README.md

 ## 📞 Support

 If you have any questions or need help, feel free to:
-- Open an issue
+- Open an issue on GitHub
 - Contact via Telegram Bot
-- Email: [mkazemi.contact@gmail.com]
+- Email: mkazemi.contact@gmail.com

 ***

-⭐ If you find this project useful, please consider giving it a star!
+⭐ **If you find this project useful, please consider giving it a star!**